inseri-swiss/inseri-core-wp/docs/blocks/webApi.md

 With the Web API block, you can include data from an external source into your post.

+The output corresponds to the Web API response.

 ## Quick configuration

 For GET requests without additional parameters, it is enough to enter the URL and the response data type.